Click in the box above and select the item you wish to check. You can also typing the name of the item to jump to.

 Please put all your garden waste into the brown bin loose, not in bags.

-It is very important that only approved materials are put in the garden waste bin as contamination could result in the whole load being spoilt and rejected resulting in the marteral not being composted.
+It is very important that only approved materials are put in the garden waste bin as contamination could result in the whole load being spoilt and rejected resulting in the material not being composted.

 If your bin contains contaminants the bin will be tagged with a tag and not emptied.
 We will empty the bin on your next collection day only if the contaminants have been removed.
-If you contine to put unaccepted items in your brown bin and we continue to reject it we eventually remove the garden waste service from your property.
+If you continue to put unaccepted items in your brown bin and we continue to reject it we eventually remove the garden waste service from your property.

 For further information please see the below lists of acceptable and non-acceptable materials and the frequently asked questions.